ArangoDB-Community/pyArango/README.rst

 pyArango is geared toward the developer.
 It's here to help to you develop really cool apps using ArangoDB, really fast.

  - Light and simple interface
- - Built-in validation of fields on seting or on saving
+ - Built-in validation of fields on setting or on saving
  - Support for all index types
  - Supports graphs, traversals and all types of queries
  - Caching of documents with Insertions and Lookups in O(1)